 10) The compliance process is improved:

 The hiring and recruitment process is rife with rules and regulations, and noncompliance is a human resource department’s worst nightmare.
 Social recruiting tools with features like application-tracking systems can help you stay in compliance and build a documented record of that compliance.
-Automated forms and digital acknowledgment of certain policies and procedures is another way to make sure no compliance items fall through the cracks.
+Automated forms and digital acknowledgment of certain policies and procedures are other ways to make sure no compliance items fall through the cracks.

 Recruiting Technology Trends

 - Beef up security: More mobile users means more personal data at risk.
-Every time a big company hack hits the headlines, users become more wary of sharing their personal information.
-Review your data security protocols and make sure candidate and employee data is protected.
+Every time a big company hack hits the headlines, users become warier of sharing their personal information.
+Review your data security protocols and make sure the candidate and employee data is protected.

 - Gamification and machine learning: More employee training and recruiting is being done through machine learning and gamification.
 This technology learns user habits and preferences to streamline the user experience and transform rote training into an engaging experience that tracks skill level, progress, and mastery.
 Two new human resources tools to look for next year are Phenom People, a customizable mobile job application service, and Simppler, a data-driven employee referral tool.